VnUgE/vnlib.browser/README.md

 Usually you enable this in your top level element or your main file, this must be called after the router was loaded.

 ### useMessage
 Message is a term used control error messages across operations in an application.
 By default the output of the message system writes error events to the formToaster system.
-It simplifies publishing and clearing error notifications through this library.
-You may the message system by calling `useMessage()`.
+It simplifies publishing and clearing error notifications throughout this library.

 ```JavaScript
 import { useMessage } from '@vnuge/vnlib.browser'